Digestion & Detox

 What Can I Do To Prevent Dog Digestive Problems?

 Luckily there are preventative measures that you can take on board and work into your dog’s daily routine to protect them against digestive problems.
 Firstly, and most importantly, it is important that you keep an eye on what they are eating; don’t give them food that is too processed as this could aggravate digestive problems.
-Equally, don’t feed them food that was meant for humans as this kind of food simply isn't suitable for their digestion on a species to species level!
+Equally, don’t feed them food that was meant for humans as this kind of food simply isn't suitable for their digestion.
 Make sure that your dog gets plenty of protein in the form of meat, and also their digestive system can benefit enormously from a generous helping of fibre.
-Fibre is among one of the most natural ways in which to help aid digestion.
-You should also be sure to prevent your dog from eating things that they have just picked up off the ground.
-Making these decisions for your dog’s diet can help detoxify their system and prevent the buildup of potentially dangerous toxins.
+Just like humans, fibre is key to digestion in dogs too.
+Also, be sure to prevent your dog from eating things that they have just picked up off the ground.

 Secondly, you should ensure that your dog is being active.
 Aside from being great for the immune system and joint health, exercise is one of the key sources of stimulation in the dog digestive system.
 Ensuring that your dog is getting adequate exercise will help make sure that their digestive system will be ticking over in normal fashion and nothing is building up or being improperly used.